10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 7. Hioki 3030-10 Analog Multimeter

-Compared to some of the budget models we have reviewed, the Hioki 3030-10 Analog Multimeter is relatively expensive.
+Compared to some budget models we have reviewed, the Hioki 3030-10 Analog Multimeter is relatively expensive.
 Does that added cost bring added features?
 Sadly, there aren’t enough features to justify the price.

 There were things we liked, of course.
-The fact that it runs on two AA batteries is convenient.
-And the included carrying case adds to the convenience.
-Overall, it’s fairly durable: even without the case, it can be dropped for up to one meter without suffering any damage.
+The fact that it runs on two AA batteries is convenient, and the carrying case adds to the convenience.
+Overall, it’s relatively durable: even without the case, it can be dropped for up to a meter without suffering any damage.

 What’s the problem, then?
 The lack of a backlight is frustrating, and the 3-kilohms max resistance seriously limits what you can do.
-And when you see the max voltage is only 600V, you’ll be asking why the price of the tool is this high.
+And when you see the max voltage is only 600V, you’ll be asking why the tool’s price is this high.

 - Runs on two AA batteries